 Aim to exfoliate approx. 2-3 times a week.
 Exfoliating is an essential step because it will unclog your pores and remove the dead skin cells that have accumulated on your skin and inside your pores over time.
 It also helps to rejuvenate your skin.

 Physical exfoliators are the usual scrubs that physically remove dead skin cells.
 Chemical exfoliators dissolve dead skin cells by using natural acids, usually either AHAs or BHAs.
 AHAs work well with dry skin, normal skin or dull, pigmented skin.
 BHAs are great to dissolve blackheads, heal acne breakouts and are well suited to oily, acne prone skin.
 If you have combination skin, you may suit either, or both!

 Step 3: Toner

-I never really understood the purpose of toner until I started using Korean skin care.
+Personally, I never really understood the purpose of toner until I started using Korean skin care.
 The first toner I used that I actually noticed a difference in my skin was the Klairs Supple Preparation Facial Toner, and I have not stopped toning since!
 In Western beauty, toning is typically known to remove any remaining stubborn makeup or residue from your cleanser.
 However, in Korean skin care, there is a huge emphasis on the importance of toner.
 It replenishes moisture and hydration into your skin in addition to balancing your skin’s pH level; which is very important for controlling excess sebum production.

 Gentle, hydrating toners containing no alcohol are best for any skin type.

 Step 4: Moisturiser

 Make sure you keep your skin moisturised day & night, even if you have oily skin!
 Moisturising is equally as important for oily, acne prone skin (if not more) as it is for dry skin.
 This is because if your skin lacks moisture, it will produce more natural oils to try moisturise itself.